Skip to main content

 Endpoint actionsScripts, terminal, patching, reboot, updates, cleanup, and remote access are treated as high-risk actions requiring authorization and auditability.

-Secrets managementOperational secrets are intended to be stored outside source code and loaded into runtime/deploy workflows from approved secret stores.
+Secrets managementOperational secrets are stored outside source code and loaded into runtime and deployment workflows from approved secret stores.

 Vulnerability managementSecurity findings from scans, tests, reviews, and reports are tracked to remediation or documented risk acceptance.